MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configuration-score.md

 >[!NOTE]
 >  Secure score is now part of Threat & Vulnerability Management as Configuration score.
 The secure score page will be available for a few weeks.
 View the [Secure score](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/overview-secure-score) page.

 The Microsoft Defender Advanced Threat Protection Configuration score gives you visibility and control over the security posture of your organization based on security best practices.
+High configuration score means your endpoints are more resilient from cybersecurity threat attacks.

 Your configuration score widget shows the collective security configuration state of your machines across the following categories:
 - Application